fiji-hpc/hpc-datastore/README.md

 Here, [have *HPC-DataStore* update site installed in your Fiji](doc/imgs/datastore-fiji-update-site.png), then start *Request Dataset Serving* in the *HPC DataStore* menu, provide the access information (left dialog window), convenience dialog (right window) shows up that aids and guards the user when changing the dialog items.
 Eventually, the requested image (or its sub-region based on what chunks are requested) gets downloaded.
-Notice the IJM macro command reported for exactly that operation.
+Notice the ImageJ macro command reported for exactly that operation.
 One could cut-and-paste it as such or as a template into own macros.

 Again, the *HPC-DataStore* Fiji update site should be enabled to obtain the client plugins: